 Russell, Majors, and Waddell, a freighting and staging firm, first based in Lexington, Missouri, was a partnership between William Hepburn Russell, Alexander Majors, and William B. Waddell.

 Getting its start in 1854 to supply military posts in the American West, the company played a significant role in the history of transportation in the Great Plains.
 It would later operate various transportation and communications services, including stagecoach services, private express mail service, and the brief operation of the Pony Express in 1860 and 1861.
 In 1862 the partnership’s stagecoach operations, which retained value after the collapse of the rest of the company, were bought out by Ben Holladay and the company ceased to exist.

 The founding of the partnership was rooted in the U.S. Army’s need for an efficient means of transporting military supplies between a new depot in Santa Fe, New Mexico, and six new army posts in New Mexico Territory, which were established at the end of the Mexican-American War in 1848.

 Lexington, Missouri, businessman William Hepburn Russell had made a fortune by taking financial risks early on.
-By the 1850’s, he had already had a hand in two railroads, banks, land speculation, and a couple of other businesses.
-In 1850, he entered into a partnership with a man named James Brown to ship military goods to Santa Fe.
-Their partnership flourished until November 1850 when Brown was stricken with typhoid fever and died the next month.
-In 1853, Russell partnered with another Lexington, Missouri business man named William B. Waddell to form a wholesale firm to again ship military supplies.
-Waddell & Russell was soon hauling military supplies by wagon train to Fort Riley, Kansas, and Fort Union, New Mexico Their strongest competitor was Kansas City freighter, Alexander Majors.
+By the 1850s, he had already had a hand in two railroads, banks, land speculation, and a couple of other businesses.
+In 1850, he partnered with a man named James Brown to ship military goods to Santa Fe.
+Their partnership flourished until November 1850, when Brown was stricken with typhoid fever and died the next month.
+In 1853, Russell partnered with another Lexington, Missouri businessman named William B. Waddell to form a wholesale firm to again ship military supplies.
+Waddell & Russell was soon hauling military supplies by wagon train to Fort Riley, Kansas, and Fort Union, New Mexico Their strongest competitor was Kansas City freighter Alexander Majors.